gsbaker/gsbaker.github.io/37signals.md

 1. I am optimistic and try to bring a positive energy.
-E.g., this attitude is reflected in my code review comments, and discussions about upcoming work ideas.
+E.g., this attitude is reflected in my code review comments, and discussions about product ideas.
 2. I'm self sufficient.
-I'm used to working remotely, figuring things out myself, and knowing when to ask for support.
+I'm used to working remotely, figuring things out myself, and knowing the best way to get support when I need it.
 3. I've received positive feedback from my colleagues at FreeAgent (see below).

 <div class="card mb-3">